AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-08-0.md

 - Conflict API fails and leads to an application error when the repository folder path ends with a forward slash.
 (GUIDES-51006)
-- Alphanumeric terms added to the dictionary are still flagged by the AEM spell checker instead of being ignored.
-(GUIDES-48587)
 - Selecting a processing instruction element in the Outline view highlights the entire parent tag instead of the selected element.
 (GUIDES-48318)
 - Editing a keyword within a `keyref` in the source view breaks the keyword when the view is switched to any other view.
 (GUIDES-49998)
 - A MathML equation wrapped inside a `foreign` and `equation` block results in unwanted spacing, and typing inside the equation causes issues even after adjusting indentation.
 (GUIDES-46606)